Causal Dynamic Resonance: Network of Coupled R ossler Systems

-between 20 and 0~dB in steps of 1~dB is introduced into the data and the adjacency and dynamical ergodicity matrices are recomputed. \Cref{fig:Motifs_numerical_1}(a) shows the numerically obtained adjacency matrices from data without and with added white noise.
+To do so, additive Gaussian white noise with a signal-to-noise ratio (SNR) between 20 and 0~dB in steps of 1~dB is injected into the data and the adjacency and dynamical ergodicity matrices are recomputed. \Cref{fig:Motifs_numerical_1}(a) shows the numerically obtained adjacency matrices from data without and with added white noise.
 The causality values of some of the connections increase with noise.
 In \cref{fig:Motifs_numerical_1}(b) we show causality as function of added white noise to the data.
 The colors of the lines correspond to those of the noise free case in \cref{fig:Motifs_numerical_1}(a).
-For two edges of the network, $3 \rightarrow 7$ and $3 \rightarrow 2$ show very different behavior: For $3 \rightarrow 2$ causality decreases with added noise while for $3 \rightarrow 7$ the causality values first increase with noise and then decrease again, which is CDR.
+For two edges of the network, $3 \rightarrow 7$ and $3 \rightarrow 2$ show very different behavior: For $3 \rightarrow 7$ causality decreases with added noise, whereas for $3 \rightarrow 2$ the causality initially increases with noise and then decreases again, consistent with CDR.
 The numerical network motif is shown in \cref{fig:Motifs_numerical_1}(c).
 The black arrows are the true connections and the purple and magenta arrows are the false positives.

 In \cref{fig:C_E__SR__corrcoef__1_left} we show the effect of the added noise for two nodes of the network, namely $3 \rightarrow 7$ and $3 \rightarrow 2$, where we plot $\mathcal{E}$ over $\mathcal{C}$.
 The first is a correctly identified connection, while the second is a false positive.
 The two connections react completely different to added white noise as can be seen in \cref{fig:C_E__SR__corrcoef__1_left}.
-The false positive $3 \rightarrow 2$ shows CDR: causality is going first up and then down when increasing the magnitude of added white noise.
+The false positive $3 \rightarrow 2$ shows CDR: causality initially increases and then decreases as the magnitude of added white noise increases.
 For the correctly identified connection $3 \rightarrow 7$ both, causality as well as dynamical ergodicity are decreasing.
 In \cref{fig:C_E__SR__corrcoef__1_right} the effect of added white noise is shown for all nodes.
 The colors for all network nodes correspond to the magnitude of numerically estimated causality in the noise free case and are the same as in the adjacency matrix in \cref{fig:Motifs_numerical_1}(a) (left).